2013–14 Bayer 04 Leverkusen season: League table

-League table by matchday
+Match results

 DFB–Pokal

 The first round of the DFB-Pokal on 15 June.
 Bayer Leverkusen was drawn against Lippstadt 08.
 The match took place on 3 August.
 Bayer Leverkusen won 6–1.
 Lars Bender, Sidney Sam, Stefan Kießling (2 goals), and Son Heung-min (2 goals) scored for Bayer Leverkusen.
 Benjamin Kolodzig scored for Lippstadt 08.
 On 10 August, Bayer Leverkusen was drawn against Arminia Bielefeld for the second round.
 The match took place on 24 September.
 Bayer Leverkusen won 2–0 with goals from Son and Sam.
 On 29 September, Bayer Leverkusen were drawn against SC Freiburg in the draw for the round of 16.
 The match took place on 4 December.
 Bayer Leverkusen won 2–1.
 Robbie Kruse and Emre Can scored for Bayer Leverkusen and Matthias Ginter scored for Freiburg.
 The draw for the Quarter–finals happened on 8 December.
 The result was that Bayer Leverkusen would face 1.
 FC Kaiserslautern.
 The match was played on 12 February.
 Kaiserslautern won 1–0 with an extra time goal from Srđan Lakić.
 Andrés Guardado made his first appearance for Bayer Leverkusen in the match.